 - Motorcycles do not need to be inspected

-- Any vehicle you have spent at least $958.60 in emission-related repairs that cannot pass inspection will receive a waiver from emission inspection for 2 years.
-You will have to show the repair bills as proof, that the repairs were accomplished within 60 days, and have failed a vehicle emission inspection.
+- If your vehicle failed emission inspection and you spent $972.00 or more in emission-related repairs, and you are unable to pass emission inspection, you are eligible to receive a waiver from emission inspection for 2 years.
+You will be required to show bills of the repairs.
+The repairs must be done within 60 days from the failed vehicle emission inspection.

 Also exempt from the tinted windows restrictions are: